 Table of Contents

-I was working with the Azure Functions and was trying to access application settings using Visual Studio, I got the error.
+I was working with the Azure Functions and was trying to access application settings using Visual Studio, but I got the error.

 The Azure function was like below